 Q. How do you view the opportunities and challenges facing artists in Manchester?

 A. There are many opportunities for artists in Manchester and across the North of England.
 Whilst studio and production space is feeling the squeeze, there are still many vibrant studios around and they are relatively affordable.
 Where studios have closed, key stakeholders are working together and with artists to identify long-term solutions.
 Also, pop-up, project and short-term production spaces remain accessible and affordable.
-The cost of living is certainly more manageable than being in the capital, therefore quality of life likely better, and whilst it certainly isn’t possible for many to make a full-time living from their practice, there are countless freelance, teaching, academic and cultural opportunities available that can facilitate a successful portfolio career.
+The cost of living is certainly more manageable than being in the capital, therefore quality of life likely better, and whilst it certainly isn’t possible for many to make a full-time living from their practice, there are countless freelance, teaching, academic and cultural opportunities available for people trying to figure out how to make 500 dollars fast, and that can facilitate a successful portfolio career.
 The small-scale sector and particularly that of the artist-led and focused has taken quite a hit since the financial crash in 2008 and subsequent public sector funding cuts, so at a city level the ecology is less than complete.
 However, there does exist a strong network of organisations like Castlefield Gallery, right across the North of England, and many of whom are active in working together to deliver greater opportunities and impacts for the artists they support, especially in working as effective and vital bridges from the grass roots to mid and large-scale programs.
 There are also some fantastic commissioning programs actively supporting artists and their practice, and steady growth in residency opportunities that are well placed to develop the work of artists on the ground here and usefully network artists.

 Q. What role does gender and diversity play in the art world today and what advice would you give artists trying to forge their own path in what has historically been such white, European male-dominated landscape?